seamusmacg/fixit_v1/README.md

 ### Validation

 - I validated the HTML source code using the [HTML Validation Service](https://validator.w3.org).
+Main errors:
-Main errors: there were errors related to image tag attribute source.
-Image source was placed in CSS file as they were not properly rendering in src attribute.
+1. Error: Element img is missing required attribute src - Image source was placed in CSS file as they were not properly rendering in src attribute.
+2. Error: Element p not allowed as child of element span in this context - removed p element from span
+3. Error: Element div not allowed as child of element ul in this context - removed div element containing class dropdown-divider and replaced it with hr element
+4. Error: Error: Duplicate ID navbarDropdown - numbered each id like navbarDropdown1 etc ..
+5. Error: Error: Element li not allowed as child of element div in this context - removed extra unnecessary ul element closing tag
 - The CSS passed without any errors - [CSS Validation Service](https://jigsaw.w3.org/css-validator/)

 ### Manual Testing